This is Part 1 of a Business Essentials Series: Part 2

 Business Invoice Factoring

-After drafting your invoice, sending a copy to your customer with all the essentials, now you have to wait for customer payment.
+After drafting your invoice and sending a copy to your customer with all the essentials, now you have to wait for customer payment.
 This waiting period can tie up your working capital and prevent your company from making more sales.
 Not only is there going to be a strain on your cash flow, but your time will be spent collecting on that open invoice as well.
 Enter: Eagle Business Credit.
 We are a factoring company that offer accounts receivable funding to eliminate the time between transaction and payment.
 When you sell your receivables to a factoring company, you make the sale, you deliver the goods, and we pay you the invoice amount less a factoring fee.
 Now you have the available cash to keep making sales, hiring employees, and growing locations.
 Why wait to get paid?